alshell7/mitm-perk-quiz/README.md

-Well straight and simple, here we are going to learn, how to be a serious smart pant, a great genius, a walking Wikipedia, a human version of IBM’s Watson, who could just answer any any general/technical question, like how Google would come up with the results!.
+Well straight and simple, here we are going to learn, how to be a serious smart pant, a great genius, a walking Wikipedia, a human version of IBM’s Watson, who could just answer any any general question, like how Google would come up with the results!.
 So, we learn here now, and then, answer the questions that are asked to us in this [Perk Pop Quiz](https://play.google.com/store/apps/details?id=com.jutera.perkpopquiz.aphone&hl=en) app without having ever gone wrong, and finally to earn points (the cash redeeming you know).